 Helping small businesses do big things.

-In Alabama, small business owners and budding entrepreneurs alike will find effective solutions for any company need.
+In Alabama, small business owners and budding entrepreneurs alike will find effective solutions for any company needs.
 Our Department of Commerce provides small businesses with the knowledge and resources to succeed, from financial assistance to regulatory issues.

 Working alongside the Alabama Small Business Development Network, the group works to coordinate with the consortium’s 10 Small Business Development Centers at universities state-wide.
 The department also partners with ADECA’s Office of Minority Business Enterprise in addition to numerous groups throughout the state, all focused on the development of small businesses.